golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory in a directory
+betty in my first directory